BatoolMM/R-markdown/_episodes/10-knitr-styling.md

 ### Automatically align code chunk outputs

-Add to the setup code chunk:
+To automatically & globally align code chunk outputs like we did with sizing, add to the setup code chunk:

 `fig.align = "center"`